revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 <blockquote markdown="1">

-- Regions: A region is a geographical area which consists of 2 or more availability zones.
-A region is a collection of data centres which are completely isolated from other regions.
+- Regions: A region is a geographical area which consists of 2 or more availability zones.A region is a collection of data centres which are completely isolated from other regions.
-- Availability zones: An Availability zone is a data centre that can be somewhere in the country or city.
-Data centres can have multiple servers, switches, firewalls, and load balancing.
-The things through which you can interact with the cloud reside inside the Datacenter.
+- Availability zones: An Availability zone is a data centre that can be somewhere in the country or city.Data centres can have multiple servers, switches, firewalls, and load balancing.The things through which you can interact with the cloud reside inside the Datacenter.

 </blockquote>